Domaine Bernard Defaix Chablis 1er Cru, ‘Cote de Lechet’

 What does Premier Cru mean?

 Just to make things difficult, every region in France has its own different classification system.
 In Burgundy it is the vineyard, that is classified not the winemaker, like in Bordeaux.
 So, you often see many winemakers owning vines in the same vineyard.
 Premier Cru is a step up in quality from the regular Appellation, in this case regular Chablis.
-Then there is a step up after Premier Cru called Grand Cru (about 2% of the total area).
+Then there is a step up after Premier Cru (15% of the total area) called Grand Cru (about 2% of the total area).
 As you go up the scale there are different regulations, it’s mainly boring stuff like minimum alcohol percentage and yields but all the wines have to be tasted blind each year to make sure they’re up to scratch!